openremote/openremote/README.md

 You can run the tests of the `manager` project with `./gradlew test` or run the individual test classes in your IDE directly.
 The working directory must always be set to the project root diretory.

 Note that some of these tests are end-to-end tests that require the whole environment to be running.
-This means your Keycloak and Orion containers will be used, and data will be inserted and deleted during a test run.
+This means your Keycloak and PostgreSQL containers will be used, and data will be inserted and deleted during a test run.
 You might want to start with clean containers before running tests and you might have to restart containers after (failed) tests.

 ### Updating map data